Team-Captain-Marvel-2016/Team-Captain-Marvel-2016-Project/README.md

 SoccerRPG is a turn-based, stat-based football game.
 Players on each team take turns controlling one of their football players each turn.
 Possible player actions - movement, pass, call for pass, shoot, tackle, depending on the current ball posseission.

-Each team is manufactured out of a factory, based on a preset ( enum FormationType ) which determines the number of football players on each position.
+Each team is manufactured out of a factory.
+We store options in enums, then generate random values within that range.
+First we pick a formation for the football team, based on that we generate the appropriate number of players for each position.

-Each position has a range for generating each statistic set in namespace TeamWork.Models.Factory.Settings.
-Each static class contains a set of readonly struct RangeMinMax() ranges.

-The factory wraps the randomly generated set of stats in a GenericFootballPlayer and randomly picks a species to which constructor to pass those stats.
+We store limitations for each position in a separate static class.
+The factory wraps those base stats in a GenericFootballPlayer objects, then picks a random species out of the enum SpeciesType and passes the generated stats to the appropriate constructing method.

-The randomizer gets the size of enum SpeciesType, picks a random number in that range, takes the value as string and calls the method containing the string of the enum value refelctively.
-As a bonus this made the process of "plugging in" new species quite straight forward.

-Each species calls a unique Name generating method ( and should be applying a species unique stat bonuses ).

-Each FootballPlayer implements the IDrawOnCanvas interface on the opposite end our Graphics class draws IDrawOnCanvas objects on it's encapsulated Canvas object.

-IDrawOnCanvas contains a VisualToken property ( an Ellipse in this case ), the size and color of it.
-Also the FieldPosition ( position in pixels within the canvas ) and Grid Position on the PlayingField.
+We use IDrawOnCanvas to draw.
+Each FootballPlayer objects implements it, our Graphics class draws IDrawOnCanvas objects on its encapsulated Canvas.
+The interface requires each object implementing it have a visual token ( an Ellipse in this case ), have methods to manipulate it's size and color and store it's position.
-GridPosition allows us to track player position on a predetermined grid and implement game logic based on that, field position translates those positions for drawing, with the help of a position grid array, which contains the pixel position corresponding to each grid position and is generated based on the canvas size in pixels, wrapped in struct PositionXY objects.
-All sizes are kept in a static class as readonly properties ( private setters and a static constructor ).

-We use the change of color to communicate ball possession and change of size to communicate the currently controlled football player.

-We've implemented an ElementManager class which displays and hides UI elements ( the control buttons ) based on events invoked depending on the game state and player actions.
-The ElementManager manages IUIElementGroup objects, which we've implemented through ButtonGroups.
-Each group has methods to subscribe and unsubscire it's elements to a passed event.
+We have an ElementManager class which manages IUIElementGroups, each group has methods for subscribing and unsubscring from events.
+We use these to display and hide appropriate control Button-s.

+We also use MouseDown events on each appropriate Canvas.Children object to select a target for passing, indetifying the sender object to a FootballPlayer object through it's Canvas.Children index.

+Our structs store positions on the canvas and on our PlayingField, also we have a struct MinMaxRange, which is used for storing the constaints for generating FootballPlayer objects.

 ------------------
 ## Class Diagrams